simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 One cannot believe any statement.
 All around us is death.
 For five months on the main road to China and Mongolia only three caravans passed.
 The Tibetan nomads whisper about the difficult times for Lhasa.
 Of course under such conditions the country cannot exist.
-Finally the governors of Nagchu become satisfied with the gifts, and after receiving the information that our money is exhausted, decide to send us out by a roundabout way through Chang-thang to Namru Dzong, Shentsu Dzong, through passes of twenty thousand six hundred feet not marked on maps, to Saga-Dzong, across the Brahmaputra, to Tingri-Dzong, Shekar-Dzong, Kampa-Dzong and through Sepo-la to Sikhim.
+Finally the governors of Nagchu become satisfied with the gifts, and after receiving the information that our money is exhausted, decide to send us out by a roundabout way through Chang-thang to Namru Dzong, Shentsu Dzong, through passes of 20,600 feet not marked on maps, to Saga-Dzong, across the Brahmaputra, to Tingri-Dzong, Shekar-Dzong, Kampa-Dzong and through Sepo-la to Sikhim.
 Evidently they have decided to show us all religions of Tibet so that no doubts should be left in our mind about this country.
 It is not an easy way.
 Nobody has yet crossed from Ulan Bator Khoto to Sikhim.

 <a id="373">**373 TIBET**</a>